-The proposed code amendment would not affect light or glare.
-Any development-related land use actions will be required to comply with applicable lighting standards in MICC Title 19, Unified Development Code.
+This is a non-project, legislative action only, and no project resulting in light or glare impacts is being proposed at this time.
+Any development-related land use actions in the area affected by the proposed code amendments will be required to comply with applicable lighting standards in MICC Title 19, Unified Development Code.